A Survey of Mamba: Mamba

 \subsubsection{\textbf{Selection Mechanism}}

 Conventional state space models are unable to produce personalized outputs based on specific model inputs (i.e., the content-aware modeling ability) due to the property of Time Invariance.
-To provide SSMs with such a capability similar to the attention mechanisms, Mamba designs a time-varying selection mechanism that parameterizes the weight matrices according to model input.
+To provide SSMs with a capability similar to that of attention mechanisms, Mamba designs a time-varying selection mechanism that parameterizes the weight matrices according to model inputs.
 Such innovation empowers SSMs to filter out extraneous information while retaining pertinent details indefinitely.
 Formally, the selection mechanism involves setting the interval $\Delta$, and matrices $\mathbf{B}$, $\mathbf{C}$ as functions of the input $\mathbf{x} \in \mathbb{R}^{B \times L \times D}$, which can be formulated as: